The Mercury 3rd February 1916, letter to the editor

 John Watt Beattie's Museum, ca. 1916

 From the catalogue below in which this advertisement appeared, the tourist and collector could choose from a range of relics, curios, and photographs salvaged from across the State.
-The curiosity about Tasmania's convict past in these early years of the 2oth century ensured that Beattie's business flourished.
-His photographic reproduction of Nevin's prisoner ID photographs taken for the police and prison authorities in the 1870s-1880s was a lucrative niche market.
-Those extant cartes from his museum which are now in public collections may well be those which he did not manage to sell, or which he donated as duplicates to the TMAG.
-What needs to be underscored here is that John Watt Beattie was never the original photographer of Tasmanian prisoners at any time from his arrival in Tasmania in the 1880s to his death in 1930.
+The curiosity about Tasmania's convict past in these early years of the 20th century ensured that Beattie's business flourished.
+His photographic reproductions, as both cartes-de-visite prints and lantern slides from negatives of prisoner ID photographs taken for the police and prison authorities by the Nevin brothers in the 1870s-1880s was a lucrative niche market.
+Those extant cartes from his museum which are now in public collections may well be those which he did not manage to sell, or which he donated as Nevin's duplicates to the TMAG and QVMAG.
+What needs to be underscored here is that John Watt Beattie was never the original photographer of the Tasmanian prisoners portrayed in the extant "convict portraits" taken by Thomas Nevin and his younger brother Constable John Nevin between 1871 and 1886 at the Hobart Supreme Court, Hobart Gaol and the Port Arthur prison.
+Beattie arrived in Tasmania in the late 1880s as an amateur photographer, primarily of landscapes, and did not become a commercial photographer with government endorsement until he joined the Anson Bros. in 1892.

 Port Arthur Museum (Beattie ca 1916) ,